pantheon-systems/documentation/source/content/guides/autopilot/05-troubleshoot.md

 ### Diagnosis

-This can result from Drush or WP-CLI failing after `db pull` is run.
+This can result from Drush or WP-CLI failing after `db pull`.
 This might be Autopilot specific, due to a site-level CMS issue, or could also be due to a platform-wide event.

 ### Solution